MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-field-suggestions.md

 - Structured query language (SQL)
 - SharePoint list

-When you select a data source for a control, Copilot analyzes the data schema and recommends up to 10 fields that are most relevant and meaningful for your app.
-If you have more than 10 required fields, Copilot merges the AI suggestions together with the required fields so you don't get an error when your submit a form.
-You can view these suggestions in the **Fields** pane and preview how it looks in your app.
-You can adjust the orders, remove fields, and add more fields from the data source.
-When you're done, you can apply the changes and see the results in your app.
+When you select a data source for a control, Copilot analyzes the data schema and recommends up to 10 fields that are relevant and meaningful for your app.
+If you have more than 10 required fields, Copilot merges the AI suggestions together with the required fields so you don't get an error when you submit a form.
+You can view the suggestions in the **Fields** pane and preview how it looks in your app.
+You can also adjust the orders, remove fields, and add more fields from the data source.
+When you're done, apply the changes and view the results in your app.

 ## See also